flightphp/core/README.md

 # Requirements

+> [!IMPORTANT]
-Flight requires `PHP 7.4` or greater.
+> Flight requires `PHP 7.4` or greater.

 **Note:** PHP 7.4 is supported because at the current time of writing (2024) PHP 7.4 is the default version for some LTS Linux distributions.
 Forcing a move to PHP >8 would cause a lot of heartburn for those users.

 The framework also supports PHP >8.

 # License